chatwoot/docs/docs/product/channels/live-chat/create-website-channel.md

 ![list_of_channels](./images/list_of_channels.png)

 **Step 3**.
-Enter your website name and URL, and other details as described below.
+Enter your website name, URL, and other details as described below.

 ![create_website](./images/add-website-inbox-details.png)